usbong/documentation/Usbong/R&D/Notes/ComputerInteractiveLessonsLearned/SeikenDensetsu2.md

 --> NOT yet talking weapon? <br/>
 --> e.g. as with Victor's in Suikoden 1, <br/>
 --> as with Stan's in Tales of Destiny?<br/>
+--> as with Robots in Animation, Magic Knight Rayearth?<br/>

 ## Chrono Trigger
 --> sound and music reminds me of Chrono Trigger<br/>